cagedtornado/centralconfig/api/README.md

 #### /config/get

-This operation retrieves a single configuration item
+This operation retrieves a single configuration item.
+If it doesn't exist for the given application, it attemps to get it for the default application (*)

 Example request:
 ```json